wlonk/arcadia/rules/making_characters_and_town.rst

 the magical: either the person or the nature of your connection should include a magical element.

+.. todo:: Write sidebar about how your hope is necessarily in conflict with society: society either prohibits or requires something of you, and you would do otherwise.
+This is your hope.
+A character without problems and insecurities is not worth playing.

+   Each main character will provide a lens onto the problems of the era, from sexism, to classism, to the constraints of a state religion, to the horrors of a nation at war.

 Now that you know some of who you are and how you fit into the community, choose a hope.
 This is your heart's desire.
 The thing you would give your very world for.
 Choose: